klum-dsl/klum-ast/wiki/Basics.md

 - `@Field` is an optional field to further configure the handling of specific fields (esp. naming).
 - `@Validation` and `@Validate` provide automatic validation of model values.
 - `@PostCreate` and `@PostApply` can be used to designate lifecycle methods.
+- `@Transient` to mark a field as not part of the model.
+Transient fields can be changed outside of a mutator and are ignored for equality.
+- `@ReadOnly` fields don't get dsl methods, setters are hidden.

 # @DSL
 DSL is used to designate a DSL/Model object, which is enriched using the AST transformation.